 Okay, now that you’ve come through the door, we are ready to get down to the floor.

-- For little kids get one with the ABCs, roads (like a map), or colorful pictures.
-The one in the picture is an English-Spanish one.
+- For little kids, get a rug with the ABCs, roads (like a map), or colorful pictures.

 - Older kids might enjoy the states or a checkers/chess board (but then you need the pieces to go with it).